 The preferred deadline for Spring/Summer candidates for graduation is May 1, approximately 12-16 months prior to anticipated graduation.
 The preferred deadline for Fall/Interterm candidates for graduation is December 1, approximately 12-14 months prior to anticipated graduation.

 - Review your My Taylor University Degree audit to be sure all program information is correct (e.g., Degree, Major(s), Minor(s), curriculum year).
 If you need to update any of your degree information, please come to the Registrar’s Office and complete and submit the appropriate forms.
 Note: It is very important all information is correct before applying for graduation!

 - With your advisor, review your My TU Degree Plan, 4-year plan, or plan for degree completion to determine if you are able to complete your degree when expected and to determine your registration for next semester in order to complete your degree when anticipated.

-- Login to the MyTaylor portal and click on the TOWER icon, and select “Tower General” (main menu) link.
+- Login to the myTAYLOR portal, click on the TOWER icon, and select “Tower General” (main menu) link.

 - In TOWER, click on the “Student Services” tab.

-- On the “Student Services” tab click on the link “Submit Graduation Application.”
+- On the “Student Services” tab, click on the link “Apply to graduate.”